 - Landing zone safety presentations for regional fire departments.

 Please contact us directly for these types of events.

 Ride-along observational experience program

 Life Lion is pleased to offer qualified local public safety personnel the opportunity to join us as an observer on the Life Lion helicopter or Critical Care ground ambulance.
 The observer will gain an overview of program operations, safety and patient care capabilities within the critical care transport environment.

 The following steps must be completed prior to submitting the Ride-Along Observer Request form:

-- Make sure you have read and fully understand the Observer Guidelines.
-Print and complete the following forms.
-These forms and a valid photo ID must be presented on the day of your ride-along.
+- Make sure you have read and fully understand the following Observer Guidelines.

 Life Lion Critical Care Observer Guidelines